String Trimmer Buyer's Guide

 When you've got a lot to trim and not much time, a walk-behind or wheeled string trimmer is the perfect solution.
 These machines use the following features to trim twice as fast in half the time, all while reducing fatigue:

 - Wide cutting widths to cover more ground quickly

 - Powerful engines to cut back heavy overgrowth

 Thanks to their pull-string recoil starts, these trimmers offer a lot of familiarities - many people find that they operate almost like lawnmowers.
 But walk-behind trimmers are built to tackle thick brush.
 All you need is plenty of replacement line on hand, and you'll be trimming like the pros in no time.

 Brush cutters are the big brother of string trimmers, sporting bigger engines, thicker line, and even powerful metal blades for cutting through thick brush and weeds.

-They're available in handheld versions, but also walk-behind and tow-behind versions as well for those with massive areas to clear.
-If your string trimmer's been struggling to keep up with your workload, it may be beneficial for you to step up to a brush cutter.
+If your string trimmer's been struggling to keep up with your workload, you might benefit from stepping up to a brush cutter.